Privacy policy

 Expiry date: after 12 months

-If you are logged in to Facebook, you can change your settings for advertisements at https://www.facebook.com/ads/preferences/?entry_product=ad_settings_screen yourself.
-If you are not a Facebook user, you can generally manage your usage-based online advertising at http://www.youronlinechoices.com/de/praferenzmanagement/.
-There you have the option of selecting providers.
+If you are logged in to Facebook, you can change your advertising settings herehttps://www.facebook.com/ads/preferences/?entry_product=ad_settings_screenchange yourself.
+If you are not a Facebook user, you can go tohttp://www.youronlinechoices.com/de/praferenzmanagement/basically manage your usage-based online advertising.
 There you have the option to deactivate or activate providers.

-If you want to learn more about Facebook's data protection, we recommend that you read the company's own data policies at https://www.facebook.com/policy.php.
+If you would like to learn more about Facebook's data protection, we recommend that you consult the company's own data policieshttps://www.facebook.com/policy.php.